RylieWeaver/rylieweaver.github.io/WordleBot/README.md

   - 1 for the minimum number of known occurrences of the letter

 #### 2. Guess State (size 6)
-- A one-hot vector representing the current guess number (1 through 6), which tells WordleBot how far along in the game it is.
+- A one-hot vector representing the current guess number (1-6), which tells WordleBot how far along in the game it is.

 #### 3. Action (size 130 = 26 × 5)
 - Each action corresponds to a guessing a 5-letter word.